-AHS has selected the Franklin Institute in Philadelphia, Pennsylvania, USA as the first awardee of the Vertical Flight Heritage Sites Program.
-The induction ceremony will be held on Sunday October 27, 2013 as part of festivities recognizing the 75th anniversary of the First Rotating Wing Aircraft Meeting, originally held at the Franklin Institute on October 27-29, 1938.
+- The Franklin Institute (Philadelphia, Pennsylvania, USA) was the first awardee of the Vertical Flight Heritage Sites Program.
+The induction ceremony was held on Sunday October 27, 2013 as part of festivities recognizing the 75th anniversary of the First Rotating Wing Aircraft Meeting, originally held at the Franklin Institute on October 27-29, 1938.
 This historic gathering was the first international meeting on rotary-wing aircraft and marked a turning point from autogyros to helicopters.
 It was from this event that the American helicopter industry was born.
 Flight magazine noted at the time that the Rotating Wing Meeting was held in Philadelphia because “this is the town in which practically all the rotary-wing activity in the United States takes place.”
+[Press Release | Ceremony Brochure]

 - Historically significant in the development or operation of rotary-wing or VTOL aircraft,

-- Historically significant in the life or career of a vertical flight pioneer
+- Historically significant in the life or career of a vertical flight pioneer,

 - Approved for recognition by the current property owner,